Yandy Díaz Preview, Player Props: Rays vs. Guardians

-Yandy Diaz -- batting .378 in his past 10 games -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Cal Quantrill on the mound, on September 1 at 7:10 PM ET.
+After hitting .341 with two doubles, a home run, three walks and six RBI in his past 10 games, Yandy Diaz and the Tampa Bay Rays take on the Cleveland Guardians (who will start Logan Allen) at 6:10 PM ET on Saturday.

-In his previous game he had a one-hit performance (1-for-4) against the Marlins.
+In his previous game he had a hitless showing (0-for-4) against the Guardians.

 Yandy Díaz Game Info & Props vs. the Guardians